Teoroo-CMC/PiNN/docs/usage/networks.md

 In PiNN, a network refers to a specific architecture of atomic neural network.
 PiNN networks are essentially Keras models, this means you can use networks for some simple prediction tasks.
-For more complex tasks like predicting the potential energy surface or the dipole moment requires defining an relation between the network prediction (atomic energy, atomic charge) to the desired properties (forces, dipole moments), use `pinn.model`.
+For more complex tasks like predicting the potential energy surface or the dipole moment requires defining a relation between the network prediction (atomic energy, atomic charge) to the desired properties (forces, dipole moments), use `pinn.model`.